mariannalf/robertsoncollege-Gitassignment1/README.md

-Assignment 1: Version Control with Git and GitHub
+Assignments 1 and 2: Version Control with Git and GitHub
 ======

 For more information on Git, see the